typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 <div class="note">
 [Note]
-The `--platform linux/amd64` parameter is required to run the TypeDB container on MacOS with an ARM64 architecture (e.g. M1 processor).
+The `--platform linux/amd64` parameter is required to run the TypeDB container on MacOS with an ARM64/AArch64 architecture.
 </div>

 The following variables should be noted and can be modified: